The best thing you can do to improve your chances of landing the job: Sending an interview follow-up email.

 - It should be sent as quickly as possible.
 Aim to send your email within two hours of your interview.
 This will show your enthusiasm, and it’ll be easier for you to remember all the details you should include.

 Advanced tip: The best people in every field automate as many areas of their lives as possible.
 You can actually automate your interview follow-up email, if you want to save some time and ensure it gets sent.
 You can do this by creating a draft of your follow-up email before you even go to the interview.
 That way after it’s done, you can simply open the draft, fill in the missing details, and hit “send.”
 Boom.
 You’re done and can spend more time focusing on the Big Wins in your life.

-After waiting a few days, you can use this gentle email template to nudge them along:
+Use this gentle email template to nudge them along:

 Notice how this email is short and gets right to the point.
-It uses a light touch, but it still lets them know you’re interested in the job.
+It uses a light touch, but still lets them know you’re interested in the job.

-It’s also important that this email doesn’t makes the recipient feel guilty for not replying sooner.
+It’s also important that this email doesn’t make the recipient feel guilty for not replying sooner.
 If you make them feel that way, a follow-up will actually backfire on you and you could lose the opportunity altogether.

 The most likely thing is that they’re just busy or your first message got lost in the inbox.
 This email will grab their attention and bring your interview back to the top of their mind.

 After that, wait one more week before sending your next, and final, response.